vresque/esque/README.md

 **First, you must enter `Esque.toml` and change `enable-kvm` to false.**

 Building on Windows is not recommended.
-I am long-time linux user and the entire build process iis designed for me.
-As I have a work laptop which, unfortunately, comes preinstalled with a proprietary guard on my harddrive which prohibits the usage of any non-secureboot verified operating systems, I had to become proficient in "Windows Administrative Skills".
-This is also the reason why `winy` exists.
+I am long-time linux user and the entire build process is designed for me, however, building using `winy.ps1`is possible, yet not optimized.

 On Windows, only certain `y.py` commands may be executed in the same way as on Linux (Example: `./y.py` build runs `dd` to create an IMG file).
 Therefore, you are presented with two options